Idlewild (They Might Be Giants album)

-Idlewild is a compilation album by American alternative rock band They Might Be Giants.
-It was released in 2014, and is the third anthology released by the group through its own Idlewild Recordings.
+Idlewild is a compilation album by American alternative rock band They Might Be Giants, released on May 27, 2014.
+It is the third anthology released by the band through its own Idlewild Recordings.
 The album includes songs previously released between 1999's Long Tall Weekend and 2013's Nanobots.

-The press release for the album notes it is "neither a 'best of' nor a 'rarities' set", but rather "an ultra-vivid illustration" of the band's "prodigious output and singular musical vision."
+Reception

+Consequence and SLUG stated that the album is a representative overview of the previous decade of They Might Be Giants' work, with the former describing it as a "reaffirmation of one of the best left-field acts in music" and the later noting the "superb" sound.